 Education and career opportunities:

-15 of the top 20 universities in the world are outside of the UK, so studying a similar course at another top-ranking university provides a unique stamp on your qualifications.
+15 of the top 20 universities in the world are outside the UK, so studying a similar course at another top-ranking university provides a unique stamp on your qualifications.

 Adaptability, cultural awareness and a unique perspective are great benefits of studying abroad and can contribute to your electability against rival peers.

-Weirdly, it could work out cheaper:
+It could work out cheaper:

 Since the Cameron/Clegg coalition government’s tripling of university tuition fees in 2012, the UK has statistically proven to be the least cost-effective country in the world to study in.